d-gol/kubeflow_examples/argo-workflows/eos_and_secrets/README.md

 Creating a pipeline with EOS access and mounting an S3 secret.
 A demonstration of mounting different storage options.

-The script shows:
+The script demonstrates:
 - Creation of a Kubernetes secrets.
 - Mounting secrets to Pipelines and reading their values.
 - Mounting EOS to Pipelines.
-- Showing EOS personal directory files.
+- Exploring EOS personal directory files.

 To expand, feel free to add customized code with scripts to run.